GoldenPavilion/quartermaster/notes.md

--- DONE user is asked to select from a list of magical item types -- DONE user is provided a list of magical items of the type they selected -- user selects item they'd like to review
+-- DONE user is asked to select from a list of magical item types -- DONE user is provided a list of magical items of the type they selected -- DONE selects item they'd like to review
--- user sees event details
+-- DONE user sees event details

 added features: